DDave94/Signal_Application/README.md

 - Navigate to the application directory containing file structure in command prompt or terminal
 - Run the following command
     - 'docker compose up'
-- When the application is running, open browser and navigate to http://0.0.0.0:9000/docs
+- When the application is running, open browser and navigate to http://0.0.0.0:9000/

+Process to provide signal inputs and find dominant frequency
 - In another bash terminal window run the following commands:
     -

 Alternative Checking
+- Navigate to http://0.0.0.0:9000/docs in your browser
 - Perform the following operations to compute dominant frequency:
     - Locate the POST (/input) endpoint
         - Click "Try it Out".
 Browse to provide the pickle file in the data folder and execute